 In this lesson, we'll learn how to use the command line to do the following:

 Before we get started, we need to navigate to the desktop.
 If you are using a Mac, type the following in the terminal and then press Enter.
-(Don't forget that you shouldn't type in the
+Remember — you shouldn't type in the

 $ cd ~/Desktop